MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 ![______](../../media/enhance-your-environment/audio-zones/008-default-voices.png)

-If you don't select a specific Voice Settings, the event will be set up with "Default Voices" voice setting which contains these six default "filters" or "voices". tbd
+If you don't select a specific Voice Setting Collection, the event will be set up with the "Default Voices" Voice Setting Collection which contains these six default "voices". tbd

 ![______](../../media/enhance-your-environment/audio-zones/009-default-settings.png)